UNDP-Data/geohub/documentation/docs/visualization/Layer Tab.md

-# What are the features of the Layer tab?
+# What are the features of the Layer Tab?

 The user can add or remove a layer of their choice by the following steps.